yasukawa426/jetpack-joyride-clone/README.md

 [20 Games Catalogue.](https://github.com/yasukawa426/20-games-challenge-catalog)

+## Game 2 - Jetpack Joyride

 This time, instead of making a direct remake, I decided to make a game heavely inspired by it.
 I plan to use diferrent assets and different (to some extent) mechanics and obstacles

-## Game 2 - Jetpack Joyride
+### Goals
+- [x] Game world with a endlessly scrolling floor
+- [ ] Player character that falls when no input is held, but hises when the input is held
+- [ ] Endless obstacles that move from right to left (at least 1).
+Must be recycled or deleted when they leave the screen
+- [ ] Score and highscore that increases with distance.
+E.g.: 1000m
+### Bonus
+- [ ] Save highscore between sessions
+- [ ] Shoot objects from player when flying
+- [ ] Particle effects when destroing objects(?)

 WIP